zeillemaker/homeassistant-dozzle-agent/dozzle-agent/README.md

-# Home Assistant Add-on: Example add-on
+# Home Assistant Add-on: Dozzle Agent

-_Example add-on to use as a blueprint for new add-ons._
+_[Dozzle](https://dozzle.dev/) can run in [agent mode](https://dozzle.dev/guide/agent) which can expose Docker hosts to other Dozzle instances.
+All communication is done over a secured connection using TLS.
+This means that you can deploy Dozzle on a remote host and connect to it from your local machine._

 ![Supports aarch64 Architecture][aarch64-shield]
 ![Supports amd64 Architecture][amd64-shield]